 How Not To Start Your Cover Letter

-The reason this isn’t inappropriate is because it does the hiring manager a favor in terms of organization—he or she won’t be skimming through your cover letter trying to figure out what it pertains to.
-This can be a rather dull way to start off a cover letter however, so you may want to consider augmenting or changing it.
+The reason this isn’t inappropriate is because it does the hiring manager a favor in terms of organization.
+He or she won’t be skimming through your cover letter trying to figure out what it pertains to.
+This can be a rather dull way to start off a cover letter, so you may want to consider augmenting or changing it.

 For example, the heading could say “John Doe Cover Letter – (Job Title).”
-Rhen you could start out your first sentence however you want.
-On that note, a heading like “John Doe Resume – Page (#)” is also great to include on the pages of your actual resume.
+When you could start out your first sentence however you want.
+A heading like “John Doe Resume – Page (#)” is also great to include on the pages of your actual resume.

 If you do this, you should have a heading on your cover letter so that the hiring manager doesn’t get confused about what it is you actually want.
 Especially since resumes (and their objective statements) can easily become separated from cover letters.

 This has the convenience of telling the hiring manager what the purpose of your cover letter is while also jumping straight into the meat of what you can bring the company.

-There is really no reason that practicality can’t go hand in hand with generating interest.
+There is no reason that practicality can’t go hand in hand with generating interest.
 Your ability to do so could in fact itself be seen as a job skill.
 A sentence like this consolidates your writing a bit, and with a cover letter, short and sweet is almost always best.

-When hiring managers print out resumes and cover letters, it can be easy for them to become separated and mixed together with other job applicants’ paperwork.
-So try to balance pragmatism with style and impact when you start your cover letter.
+When hiring managers print out resumes and cover letters, they can become separated and mixed together with other job applicants’ paperwork.
+So try to balance with style and impact when you start your cover letter.